 Financial Planner Re-Entry Initiative: Career Path for Professional Women in Financial Planning

-The white paper outlines how cross-firm collaboration, access to subject-matter expertise in career re-entry programming, sourcing boosts from tapping the Center and iRelaunch networks, and a model in which each firm sets up its own unique program are at the core of successful re-entry programs.
+The report outlines how cross-firm collaboration, access to subject-matter expertise in career re-entry programming, sourcing boosts from tapping the Center and iRelaunch networks, and a model in which each firm sets up its own unique program are at the core of successful re-entry programs.
 These included best practices for managing a re-entry program, such as:

 - Leadership support

 - Designating a strong program manager

 - Willingness to experience

 - Re-entry intern onboarding and training for others

 - Early client engagement and employee meetings

 Firms that participated in the initial FPRI pilot included: Edelman Financial Engines and United Capital, both of which were sponsored by TD Ameritrade Institutional; Luma Wealth and Yeske Buie, sponsored by Schwab Advisor Services through the Schwab Foundation; and Fidelity Investments.